Rizwanye/Military-Object-Detection/README.md

 # Military-Object-Detection
 This project utilised Python programming, specifically the yolov5 package to detect military assets such as soldiers, supply trucks and assult vehicles.
 It is trained on infra-red imagery of simulated objects from drone video footage.

-A presentation of the entire project can be summarised below.
+A presentation of the entire project can be summarised in the youtube video below.

 <p align="center">
   <a href="https://www.youtube.com/watch?v=hLSiAEOvlas&t=1s&ab_channel=RizwanYe">